Mobile App Development

 Core UI Implementation

-Build the primary screens and navigation in Flutter, with platform-specific adaptations where the design calls for them.
-Flutter's widget system produces native-performance UIs; the development speed advantage over separate native codebases is significant on any project with more than one target platform.
+We build primary screens and navigation in Flutter, with platform-specific adaptations where the design calls for them.
+Flutter's widget system produces consistent, native-performance UIs across iOS, Android, and web from one codebase — the development speed advantage over separate native builds is measurable on any multi-platform project.

 AI Feature Integration

-Integrate on-device models via Core ML (iOS) and ML Kit / TFLite (Android), server AI features via streaming API calls.
-Voice interfaces use the platform speech recognition APIs supplemented by Whisper for accuracy-critical use cases.
+On-device models load via Core ML on iOS and ML Kit or TFLite on Android; server-side AI features connect via streaming API calls.
+Voice interfaces use platform speech recognition for standard cases and Whisper for higher-accuracy requirements.

 Performance and Release

-Profile on real devices, optimize render performance, reduce bundle size, and configure release builds.
-Automate App Store and Play Store submissions with Fastlane.
-Set up crash reporting (Sentry) and analytics before launch.
+We profile on real mid-range devices, optimize render performance to sustained 60fps, and reduce bundle size before release.
+App Store and Play Store submissions are automated with Fastlane; Sentry crash reporting and analytics are configured before the first production build ships.

 Tools and infrastructure we use for this capability.